arfan/pybas/README.md

 - **v1.0**: Initial release with basic LET, PRINT, INPUT, and END statements
 - **v1.1**: Added INPUT functionality with prompts and automatic type conversion
 - **v1.2**: Added FOR loop support with NEXT statements and STEP functionality
+- **v1.3**: Added pybasfmt code formatter with automatic indentation and formatting

 ---